 3. We don’t have as much UV-blocking air pollution in this part of the world

 Therefore, part of New Zealand’s special-ness is the light.
-It lifts the spirits and seems to make colours seem more intense and beautiful.
+It lifts the spirits and seems to make colours more intense and beautiful.
 It makes me feel like I’ve arrived in a different dimension where everything is more vivid and light-drenched.
 And energetically clear.

 Because that’s the other thing that is really striking for me about New Zealand, as an empath.